 Litigation parties often fight over the extent to which the confidential information they produce in discovery may be shared by opposing counsel with their clients.
 Producing parties often seek to place "Attorney Eyes' Only" limitations on their documents.
 Parties sometimes overlook the possibility that such documents may find sufficient protection somewhere in the middle between marking them as “Confidential” and “Attorney Eyes’ Only.”

 There is an ongoing debate in the courts over whether the federal Computer Fraud & Abuse Act (“CFAA”) applies in the context of departing employees who are at odds with their former employers.
-A recent opinion by the United States Court of Appeals for the Eleventh Circuit may be seen by some as adding to debate.
+A recent opinion by the United States Court of Appeals for the 11th Circuit may be seen by some as adding to debate.

 The effective date of Georgia's recently enacted non-compete legislation has been widely questioned.
 A recently introduced, but as of yet not passed, bill in the Georgia House aims to end the debate.